 There are two English versions of the WBI – one for administration with UK samples and one for administration with North American samples.
 The differences are due to culture specific terms for some of the health behaviours.
 The WBI is also available in French (Canadian), German, and Chinese.
 However, the psychosomatic properties of the translated versions are yet to be fully established.

 Please note that we are in the process of writing up a manuscript for possible publication on the psychometric properties of the WBI.
-This paper is expected to be published sometime in late 2020 and will include population norms for the WBI across 50+ student, adult, and chronic illness samples, along with validity data with markers of health such as BMI and other health-related behaviours.
+This paper is expected to be published sometime in 2022 and will include population norms for the WBI across 50+ student, adult, and chronic illness samples, along with validity data with markers of health such as BMI, stress, and other health-related behaviours.

 Until that time, please cite the WBI as follows: